gustavozeferino-zz/NetworkApp/README.md

   * Change asthetics of centrality plot

 * Clustering tab
-  * Add third tab with clustering table and plot
-  * Download clustering table and plot
   * Change asthetics of clustering plot

 Code for running the application: